-Stem cell therapy In India for multiple sclerosis can help improve a person’s symptoms and slow down the progression of the disease.
-Stem cell therapy is an experimental treatment that people can access through clinical trials.
+Stem cell therapy In India for multiple sclerosis can help enhance a person’s symptoms and slow down the progression of the disease.
+Stem cell therapy is an investigational treatment that people can ingress through clinical trials.

-Stem cell treatment for MS has demonstrated healing and repair-promoting properties.
-Expanded cord tissue-derived umbilical cord cells have made it possible to potentially treat MS more effectively.
+Stem cell therapy for Multiple Sclerosis has been shown to promote healing and repair.
+Expanded cord tissue-derived umbilical cord cells have made it feasible to likely treat MS more effectively.

 Mesenchymal stem cells (MSCs) can help to regulate the immune system and prevent further myelin degradation.
 This makes mesenchymal stem cells (MSCs) an attractive therapy for MS and other conditions characterised by inflammation and tissue injury.